SpikeThatMike/MicroORMSharp/README.md

 For transaction-scoped raw SQL, use `WithTransaction` and call `trans.Dapper` as shown in the transaction examples.

 ## Join mapping
-You can define joined relationships with `DBJoin`.
+You can define joined relationships with `DBJoin` passing in the join class type, the key to join on the main table, the key on the joined table and join type.
 ```csharp
 [DbTable("Customer")]
 public class CustomerWithOrders : IMicroORMSharp